-Northeastern Baptist College offers Bachelor's Degrees in Biblical Studies, Christian Counseling, Christian Education, and Business Administration.
-Two-year Associate's Degrees are also available, as well as a one-year Diploma in Christian Ministry.
+Northeastern Baptist College offers degrees at the Master's, Bachelor's, Associates, and Certificate levels.
+Master's degrees include Applied Theology, Advanced Applied Theology, and Biblical Exegesis.
+Bachelor's degrees are in Biblical Studies, Christian Counseling, Christian Education, and Business Administration.
+Two-year Associate's degrees are also available, as well as a one-year Diploma in Christian Ministry.